jofizcd/Soul-of-Waifu/README.md

 📌 Requirements | Требования:
 - Character AI API key, you can read about it in [here](https://pycai.gitbook.io/welcome/api/values) or [here](https://github.com/kramcat/CharacterAI/tree/main#-get-token)
 - ElevenLABS API key, you can find it on their [site](https://elevenlabs.io/subscription)
-- Install the CharacterAI library: `pip install characterai` After this need to launch this command: `python -m playwright install`
+- Install the CharacterAI library: `pip install characterai`.
 - Install the keyboard: `pip install keyboard`
 - Install the PyTorch 2.0+: `pip3 install torch torchvision torchaudio`
 - Install the sounddevice: `pip install sounddevice`